agent-matrix/matrix-ai/README.md

 sdk: docker
 pinned: false
 ---
-Here’s an updated, production-ready **README.md** that reflects the latest architecture (multi-provider cascade: **GROQ → Gemini → HF Router**), SSE streaming, RAG, and middleware hardening.
-It keeps a professional tone, includes fresh diagrams, and is organized for fast adoption in prod.

----

 # matrix-ai

 **matrix-ai** is the AI planning microservice for the Matrix EcoSystem.
 It generates **short, low-risk, auditable remediation plans** from compact health context provided by **Matrix Guardian**, and also exposes a lightweight **RAG** Q&A over MatrixHub documents.